How to Compress a PDF Without Losing Quality

 There are two types of PDF compression, and understanding the difference matters:

-This is where the real size reduction happens.
+This is where the actual reduction comes from.
 When a PDF contains a 4K photograph embedded as a raw JPEG at 95% quality, re-encoding it at 65% quality (indistinguishable on screen) reduces it by 50โ70%.
 FreeToolVault's PDF Compressor does both: it re-encodes embedded images through the browser's Canvas API at your chosen quality level, then applies structure compression on top.

 - Go to FreeToolVault PDF Compressor